 2. Chocolate and candy

 As if you needed another reason to keep your furry friend away from chocolate, it can also contain hidden artificial sweeteners like xylitol.
-Candies don’t always list which sweetener they use, either, so better safe than sorry.
+Candies don’t always list which sweetener they use, either, so it’s better to be safe than sorry.

 3. Sugar-free chewing gum